AlekYampolski/births-chart/README.md

 # births-chart
-Chart shows a different number of births depending of year.
+Bar chart shows a different number of births depending of year.
 You can change year by input range.